jannis-kiriasis/digibooking/README.md

 3. Center align horizontally 4 images in a div.
 Solution: used `display: flex;` and `justify-content: center;` [stackoverflow](https://stackoverflow.com/questions/10989238/center-image-horizontally-within-a-div)
 4. Make `search-services-white` and `search-services-light-blue` divs grow with their content.
 Solution: Add `overflow:hidden` to the parent container [stackoverflow](https://stackoverflow.com/questions/4657148/how-to-make-a-div-grow-with-content)

-## Deployement
+## Deployment

 I've deployed the website on GitHub Pages.
-The website was developed on Gitpod and pushed to its GitHub repository usying git command lines in the terminal.
-Everytime a commit pushed to the website's repository updates the html and css files, GitHub Pages automatically updates the live demo.
+The website was developed on Gitpod and pushed to its GitHub repository using git command lines in the terminal.
+Every time a commit pushed to the website's repository updates the HTML and CSS files, GitHub Pages automatically updates the live demo.
 To deploy the website:
 1. from the GitHub repository, click on 'settings'
 2. find and click on pages on the setting sidebar menu
-3. selecte the branch to be used.
+3. select the branch to be used.
 In this case 'main'
-4. Refresh the page and in few minutes, the following message will appear if the website was deployed correctly
+4. Refresh the page and in a few minutes, the following message will appear if the website was deployed correctly
 ![website published](./README-files/website-published.png)

 To run the website locally, use your preferred text editor and paste `git clone https://github.com/jannis-kiriasis/digibooking.git` into your terminal.
 To find more cloning options click on the 'code' dropdown in the [digibooking repository](https://github.com/jannis-kiriasis/digibooking/).